dr-hippo/pygame-ce-template/README.md

 2. [Create a new project](https://itch.io/game/new)
 3. Install [butler](https://itchio.itch.io/butler) and add its folder to PATH
 4. On the command line, login to butler with your itch account
-5. Run `src/_buildtools/itch_upload.py` to upload built files to itch.io
+5. Run `python -m bundle.upload_to_itch` to upload built files to itch.io
 6. Customise your page